 Only a few weeks off running the Ute 100, and just a couple of weeks into the school semester, I’m feeling the pull of the mountains.
 Neither Dan or I could remember just how we ended up deciding to do this, but we both agreed that seeking adventure was good enough of a reason.
 Dan drove down to my place from Truckee on Friday afternoon, and we jumped in the car to make the long drive to Road’s End.
 Some hours later, and after a stop for dinner at the School House Tavern, we rolled up to the familiar dark trailhead to cowboy camp by the car.
 It wasn’t too late, maybe 8:45, but still really warm outside, upper 70’s.
 That wasn’t a good omen; hell with it though, we were stoked!

 5:00 AM is a very decent time to wake up; we threw down some quick breakfast and coffee, did a last minute gear check, stowed the food and beer in the bear lockers at the trailhead, then set out for whatever experience the day had in store for us.
-You never know what you’re going to get when you strap all your food, layers, and gear on your back, and your running shoes on your feet to do something tough – but you know it’s going to be an experience that demands you to be present, and one that will remain with you always.
+You never know what you’re going to get when you strap all your food, layers, and gear on your back, and your running shoes on your feet to do something tough – but you know it’s going to be an experience that demands you to be present!

 This loop starts at about 5,000 ft elevation, and climbs to 12,000 ft.
 Dan and I decided to do the loop counter clockwise, which seems to be the preferred direction for runners due to the longer, more gradual downhill on the opposite side of Glen Pass.
 As we made our way up the switchbacks where the climbing first begins, the mosquitoes descended on us.
 I was a bit surprised that this late into the season they were still out in force.
 The temperatures were quickly warming though, and that was a bit concerning, blood suckers be damned.
 Making the climb from Road’s End to Glen Pass while it’s cool is the obvious preference.
 Beating any potential thunderstorms is also a necessity.
 It was getting hot by the time we hit the exposed area around the Charlotte Lake junction; I was getting real uncomfortable.